fattybobcat/fattybobcat/README.md

 Name | Description
 --- | ---
 [git_profile_search](https://github.com/fattybobcat/git_profile_search)| The project allows you to search for a Pull-Request for a specific users.
 When searching, if user exists, the Pull-Request information for the given user will be provided.
+[api_yamdb](https://github.com/fattybobcat/api_yamdb)| Test project of Yandex.Praktikum
+The YaMDb project collects user reviews (Title).
+The works are divided into categories: "Books", "Films", "Music".
+The list of categories (Category) can be expanded by the administrator.